-Bezier computes a smooth curve of predetermined shape from a set of control points

-DrawAxis draws X and Y axes with ruler markings

-DrawPolygon draws a polygon

-FindWorld finds a world coordinate system to fit a given polygon

-RotatePolygon rotates a polygon about its center of gravity

-RotatePolygonAbout rotates a polygon about a given point

-Spline computes a smooth curve from a set of control points

-TranslatePolygon moves a polygon vertically and horizontally
+- Bezier computes a smooth curve of predetermined shape from a set of control points. - DrawAxis draws X and Y axes with ruler markings. - DrawPolygon draws a polygon. - FindWorld finds a world coordinate system to fit a given polygon. - RotatePolygon rotates a polygon about its center of gravity. - RotatePolygonAbout rotates a polygon about a given point. - Spline computes a smooth curve from a set of control points. - Translate Polygon moves a polygon vertically and horizontally.

+Screens

-There are two types of screens available for drawing with the Turbo Graphix Toolbox: the displayed screen, and a RAM (virtual) screen in memory.
-Turbo Graphix routines allow you to save and load either of these screens to and from disk, and restore them when you need them.
+There are two types of screens available for drawing with the Turbo Pascal Graphix Toolbox: the displayed screen and a RAM (virtual) screen in memory.
+Turbo Pascal Graphix routines allow you to save and load either of these screens to and from disk, and restore them when you need them.
 You can also send images from either screen to your printer, and swap the contents of one screen with the contents of the other.
+Use the SaveScreen procedure to store the active screen as a file on disk.
+The single string parameter passed to the routine specifies the file name in which to save the screen contents.
+If a file with the same name already exists, it is overwritten.
+When you want to display the screen again, LoadScreen retrieves the screen from the file specified by its file name.